MicrosoftDocs/win32-pr.pt-br/desktop-src/VPC/ivmvirtualpc-name.md

 ## <a name="property-value"></a>Valor da propriedade

-O nome do aplicativo do Windows Virtual PC.
+o nome do aplicativo de Windows Virtual PC.

 ## <a name="error-codes"></a>Códigos do Erro